bhomik-glitch/Portfolio-/README.md

 # Bhomik Pilkhwal Portfolio

+> The website is currently live at: https://bhomik.in

 A modern, interactive portfolio website built with React and TypeScript.
 Showcases skills, services, education, and certifications with beautiful animations and responsive design.

 ## Features